awaxman11/gh-milestones/README.md

 - `git push heroku master` to push your application up to Heroku.
 - `heroku open` to open the application and view it on Heroku.

+**NOTE** - don't forget to **[create an SSH key](https://devcenter.heroku.com/articles/keys)** for Heroku if you haven't already.

 **NOTE** - if you're using ActiveRecord models, you need to run database migrations on Heroku:

 - `heroku run rake db:migrate` in your project's root directory.

 My personal recommendation would be to begin testing on Heroku ASAP!
 This ensures both local & production setups are working as expected.